wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-introduction.md

 The following example scripts are provided by the HDInsight team:

-* [Hue](/documentation/articles/hdinsight-hadoop-hue-linux): A set of web sites used to interact with a cluster.
+* [Hue](/documentation/articles/hdinsight-hadoop-hue-linux): A set of web applications used to interact with a cluster.
 Linux clusters only.

-* [Giraph](/documentation/articles/hdinsight-hadoop-giraph-install-linux): Graph processing to model relationships between things or people.
+* [Giraph](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux): Graph processing to model relationships between things or people.

 * [R](/documentation/articles/hdinsight-hadoop-r-scripts-linux): An open-source language and environment for statistical computing used in machine learning.